CoAP: Echo, Request-Tag, and Token Processing

 include the same Echo option value in several different requests to

-A client MUST only send Echo values to endpoints it received them
+A client MUST only send Echo option values to endpoints it received

-association is part of the endpoint).
-In OSCORE processing, that
+security association is part of the endpoint).
+In OSCORE processing,

-means sending Echo values from Outer options (or from non-OSCORE
+that means sending Echo option values from Outer options (or from

-responses) back in Outer options, and those from Inner options in
+non-OSCORE responses) back in Outer options and sending those from

 Upon receiving a request with the Echo option, the server determines